 - Have experienced violence and post-traumatic stress disorder (PTSD), which research shows increases vulnerability to an eating disorder

-- Fear rejection—or have been rejected—by family, friends or co-workers for coming out
+- Fear rejection—or have been rejected—by family, friends, or co-workers for coming out

 - Are unable to achieve certain body-image ideals within the LGBTQ+ culture

 In our healthcare industry, we often speak of the importance of delivering culturally competent care.
 Cultural competence goes far beyond a provider getting a translator when they do not speak the same language as their patient.
-Rather, it’s a set of values, behaviors and attitudes that enables a provider to work effectively with diverse populations, and respect the beliefs, languages, interpersonal styles, and behaviors of those individuals and their families receiving care.
+Rather, it’s a set of values, behaviors, and attitudes that enables a provider to work effectively with diverse populations and respect the beliefs, languages, interpersonal styles, and behaviors of those individuals and their families receiving care.
 In working with the LGBTQ+ community, it means understanding the complexity of sexuality and gender issues that can contribute to an eating disorder.

 At Veritas, we have long been committed to cultural competence in our work with all persons in our care, including those in the LGBTQ+ community.
-The fact that such an alarming number of LGBTQ+ youth are living with eating disorders and struggling with thoughts of suicide, make it urgent and imperative that we do even more, as health care providers, as advocates, and as a society.
+The fact that such an alarming number of LGBTQ+ youth are living with eating disorders and struggling with thoughts of suicide, makes it urgent and imperative that we do even more, as health care providers, as advocates, and as a society.

 We need to take more actions, such as:

 - Shine a light through education and awareness in our local communities.
-As providers, we have the credibility and a responsibility to reach out to the general public, families and the LGBTQ+ community to advance understanding of this health issue.
+As providers, we have the credibility and a responsibility to reach out to the general public, families, and the LGBTQ+ community to advance understanding of this health issue.

-- Strengthen training of center providers.
+- Strengthen the training of center providers.
 To ensure the competency of treatment services that extend beyond the gender binary among all providers, from primary care physicians to fellow eating disorder specialists, our profession should take the lead in developing training programs.